UPDATE: Apogee Duet 3 and Apogee Duet Dock are available now via retailers. See below for details.

-Apogee has unveiled the Duet 3 audio interface.
-The new version marks a leap ahead for the popular portable interface.
+Apogee has unveiled the Duet 3, a new version that marks a leap ahead for the popular portable interface.
 In addition to USB-C connectivity and a new, shiny, even slimmer design, Apogee has also added an integrated DSP for low-latency effects during recording.

 Apogee Duet 3 audio interface

 The Apogee Duet has been a benchmark for a portable, high-quality recording solution for many years.
 Now the manufacturer has unveiled the new generation.
 And it’s a big upgrade: Not only has the interface received a new, even slicker design, Apogee has also updated the connectivity and added an integrated DSP chip.

 As before, the new Apogee Duet 3 is a portable audio interface for Mac and PC with two input and four output channels.
 The included breakout cable, which connects to the back of the interface, provides access to two mic/line XLR inputs with phantom power and two 1/4” instrument inputs.
 You also get two 1/4” line outputs for your speakers.
 The headphone output on the front side is now in 1/8” format due to the slimmer enclosure.

 Speaking of slim, Apogee has updated the design.
 The new Duet 3 features a slim aluminum enclosure with a scratch-resistant glass top.
 The large multi-functional dial controls the monitoring volume and preamp gain.
 There are also two LED level meters.

 At the back, the Duet 3 offers two USB-C connectors, which replace the single USB port of the previous generation.
 Thanks to the two ports, the interface can be powered independently from the computer, if necessary.